aerickt/lapwing-for-beginners/src/Chapter-04.md

 What you've just done is write a multistroke outline for the word "python"; to delete this, you will need to press the asterisk key twice.
 Try it out!

-If you're having trouble pressing the strokes, you can also just watch this GIF:
+You can also watch this GIF:

 ![](img/4-python.gif)

 Notice how pressing the asterisk once doesn't delete the word—it only deletes the last stroke and therefore leaves the `PAOEU` (pie) stroke alone.

-For now, this isn't very crucial as the majority of the words you will be writing contain only single syllables.
+For now, this isn't very crucial at the moment as the majority of words covered in these early chapters are written with one stroke.
 However, do keep in mind that the asterisk does not behave like a backspace key in the traditional sense.

 ## Steno Jig